 To the extent practical, steps shall be taken to promote the safety and security of users of the West Florida Public Libraries’ online computer network when using electronic mail, chat rooms, instant messaging, and other forms of direct electronic communication.

 Knowledgeable staff may not always be available, but West Florida Public Libraries strive to provide computer classes on a regular basis.

 West Florida Public Libraries has Internet computers with Internet access and printers available for use by patrons with a WFPL library card in good standing.
-Visitors and other non-residents may obtain a Computer Guest Pass by providing a photo ID.
-The cost for the Computer Guest Pass is $1 and is good for one day.
-All proceeds from computer guest passes go to provide library services.
+Visitors and other non-residents may obtain a Computer Guest Pass by providing a photo identification.
 Computers are available during library hours except for the last 15 minutes before closing.
 The Computer Lab at WFPL’s Main Library is open only during posted times.
-Black and white printing costs are $.10 per single-sided page or $.15 per double-sided page.
-Color printing costs are $.50 per single-sided page or $.75 per double-sided page.
+Black and white printing costs are $0.10 per single-sided page or $0.15 per double-sided page.
+Color printing costs are $0.50 per single-sided page or $0.75 per double-sided page.

 All files saved to the computer are automatically removed at the end of each session and cannot be recovered.
 Personal data must be saved to a personal storage device or online account if needed for future use.

 Library computer equipment and software must be used as installed.
 Patrons are not permitted to copy, delete, add, or modify the installed hardware or software.

 The following is the Code of Conduct for using Internet library computers, equipment, and networks [wired or wireless (Wi-Fi)].
 Repeated violations of these rules will result in the revocation of Library privileges.